rixx/books.rixx.de/data/reviews/amal-el-mohtar/this-is-how-you-lose-the-time-war/index.md

   title: This Is How You Lose the Time War
 plan:
   date_added: '2019-09-21'
-review:
-  date_read:
-  - 2019-09-21
-  did_not_finish: false
-  rating: 5
 related_books:
 - book: peter-s-beagle/the-last-unicorn
-   text: If you're looking for similar levels of lyrical language that is still rooted in a brutal (yet beautiful) reality, The Last Unicorn could be for you.
+  text: If you're looking for similar levels of lyrical language that is still rooted
+    in a brutal (yet beautiful) reality, The Last Unicorn could be for you.
 - book: astrid-lindgren/mio-my-son
   text: The same, just for children.
-Except that it has no time travel, no love letters, no relationships, and is about entirely different things.
+Except that it has no time travel, no love letters,
+    no relationships, and is about entirely different things.
 And yet, it feels like the same, just for kids.
+review:
+  date_read:
+  - 2019-09-21
+  rating: 5
 ---

 This Is How You Lose the Time War was written by *Amal El-Mohtar* and *Max Gladstone*.
 They must be magic.
 They can't just write like this without magic.
 Trust me.

 It's a love letter.
 No, really: It's a series of love letters.